-King of Birds — The Divine Carrier of Lord Vishnu
+King of Birds — Vehicle of Vishnu

 Garuda (गरुड) — "feathered one" (from Sanskrit "gri" to swallow) — is the king of birds, the vahana (vehicle) of Vishnu, and one of the most powerful beings in Hindu cosmology.
 Depicted as a giant bird with human torso, sharp beak, and golden wings, Garuda is both a spiritual symbol (the soul soaring above earthly limitations) and a mythological figure who battles serpents (nagas) as his eternal enemy.
 He is invoked for protection from snake bites, for speed and achievement, and as the archetype of one who rises above the earthly through spiritual practice.